AKSW/docs.ontowiki.net/placeholder-home.md

 * [[Install Ontowiki|placeholder-Install]]
 * [[Get Started using OntoWiki|Getting-Started-Users]]

-If you are having some trouble, you should look at your [[FAQ Page|FAQ]] .
+If you are having some trouble, you should look at our [[FAQ Page|FAQ]] .
 There might be just the right answer for your problems.

 # Developers